rcl-common/RCL.Authorization/README.md

 ## Usage

-Ceate a new Application Registration using Azure Active Directory
+Ceate a new Application Registration using Azure Active Directory.

-Add the credetails for the Application registration in the User Secrets
+Add the credentials for the Application registration in the User Secrets

 ```json